cellworld/arena_assembly/README.md

 Step files will have multiple parts included in them.

 ## The Arena
 The arena consists of the arena floor, arena walls, general chamber structures, and the return chute.
-11.11 mm diameter neodymium magnets (D74-N52, K&J Magnetics, Pipersville, PA, USA) are placed into the floor to hold obstacles in place.
 Please use the *Final Arena.step*  to grab all the parts.
 The one arena wall opposite of the return chute is replaced by the *Human Door.step*  to allow for easy entry of the researcher.

 With exception to the wall binders (which are 3D printed), all parts are cut from white acrylic.
-All chamber and return chute components (the walls and ceilings) use 3.175 mm thick arcylic, but all other parts use 6.35 mm thick acrylic.
+All chamber and return chute components (the walls and ceilings) use 3.175 mm thick white acrylic, but all other parts use 6.35 mm thick white acrylic.

 Please refer to the *Cellworld Arena.step* file in the *Assemblies* folder to see how all parts should fit.

+Specialized Parts:
+* 11.11 mm diameter neodymium magnets (D74-N52, K&J Magnetics, Pipersville, PA, USA)
+* Red light bulbs (LED Red light therapy bulb, Wolezek LED, China)
+* Full spectrum growth lights (9-Watt LED Grow Light Bulb, General Electric, Boston, MA, USA)
+* UV light bulbs (UV LED Black lights Bulb, SHGPODA, Shenzhen, Guangdong, China)
+* White noise generator (LectroFan Classic, Campbell, CA, USA)

 Construction:
-1. Assemble floor panels together and insert magnets into floor slots with superglue
+1. Assemble floor panels together and insert magnets into floor slots with superglue.
-2. Assemble Human Door.step using 80/20 1-in aluminum as a frame
+2. Assemble *Human Door.step* using 80/20 25.4 mm aluminum as a frame.
-2. Slot walls and door into the floor
+2. Slot walls and door into the floor.
-2. Attach 3D-printed wall binders using bolts to connect walls together
+2. Attach 3D-printed wall binders using bolts to connect walls together.
-3. Add layer of hand-cut clear vinyl over arena floor
+3. Add layer of hand-cut clear vinyl (to the shape of the arena) over arena floor.
-4. Seal connections between arena walls and the floor with silicone sealant
+4. Seal connections between arena walls and 3.175 mm thick clear vinyl floor with silicone sealant.
-5. Slot chamber walls and return chute walls into floor
+5. Slot chamber walls and return chute walls into floor.
-6. Seal connections between chamber/return chute walls and the floor with silicone sealant
+6. Seal connections between chamber/return chute walls and the floor with silicone sealant.
 7. Attach chamber and return chute ceilings.
 For return chute ceilings we added sticky magnets to the outside of the arena walls and to the return chute ceiling for easy attachment.
 8. Bond introduction chamber walls (minus the "Introduction Sliding Wall") together with the introduction chamber floor using liquid solvent for acrylic bonding (#4 Acrlyic Adhesive, Weld-On, Compton, CA, USA).
-9. Insert magnets using superglue into "Introduction Chamber Wall" and the "Introduction Door Blocker"
+9. Insert magnets using superglue into "Introduction Chamber Wall" and the "Introduction Door Blocker".
+10. Place light bulbs in the softbox and place in the arena.
+11. Mount white noise generator near arena.

 ## The Door System
 This is the most complex component of the arena to assemble.
 Three main STEP files will be used to create the structure of the doors:
-*START Door Frame.step*, *START outer door support.step*, *START inner door support.step*.
+*START Door Frame.step*, *START outer door support.step*, and *START inner door support.step*.
-To note, all these components are associated with the START chamber, however, all parts can work with the END door as well as they are simply mirrored before construction.
+To note, all these components are associated with the START chamber, however, all parts can work with the END chamber as well as they are simply mirrored before construction.

 Files labeled as the "door support" are the components that hold the